training-datalab/old-training-datalab.com/_pages/consultancy.md

 -	Optical character recognition algorithms and pre-processing of press or archives digitalised files (extremely highly time-consuming task).

+- Labelling and annotation for texts and images according to specific categories.
+We provide the pre-processed data and inter-coder reliability tests (highly time-consuming task).

 ## Branding Management
 -	Design and permanent cloud storage of academic/professional websites.